skypilot-org/skypilot/README.md

 5. Run the task's `run` commands

 <!---- TODO(romilb): Example GIF goes here ---->
-Please refer to the [quick start](https://skypilot.readthedocs.io/en/latest/getting-started/quickstart.html) and [documentation](https://skypilot.readthedocs.io/en/latest/) for more on how to use SkyPilot.
+Please refer to [Quickstart](https://skypilot.readthedocs.io/en/latest/getting-started/quickstart.html) and [documentation](https://skypilot.readthedocs.io/en/latest/) for more on how to use SkyPilot.

+## Issues, feature requests and questions
+We are excited to hear your feedback!
+SkyPilot has two channels for engaging with the community - [GitHub Issues](https://github.com/skypilot-org/skypilot/issues) and [GitHub Discussions](https://github.com/skypilot-org/skypilot/discussions).
+* For bug reports and issues, please [open an issue](https://github.com/skypilot-org/skypilot/issues/new).
+* For feature requests or general questions, please join us on [GitHub Discussions](https://github.com/skypilot-org/skypilot/discussions).

 ## Contributing
-Please refer to the [contribution guide](CONTRIBUTING.md).
+We welcome and value all contributions to the project!
+Please refer to the [contribution guide](CONTRIBUTING.md) for more on how to get involved.